andypowe11/AWS-Claudia-AWSBot/README.md

     claudia update --region eu-west-1 --api-module bot --timeout 120 --allow-recursion --configure-slack-slash-command

 Finally, you need to add the 'AmazonEC2FullAccess' policy to the newly created role ('awsbot-executor' if you use the naming above).
+DO NOT DO THIS before running the 'claudia update' command above.

 That's it, you're done.

 If you modify the bot.js code, you can redeploy with:

     claudia update --region eu-west-1 --api-module bot

+## Uninstallation

 To delete everything, detach the 'AmazonEC2FullAccess' policy from the bot's role and then try the following: